egeoghan/UDEND_Capstone/README.md

 Since the project is slotted to figure out where to post workers for the nonprofit in the first quarter of next year, we will only use the first couple months of data.
 However, we may want to consider using more as time goes on.

+## Tools and Technologies
+This project uses Spark to do distributed data processing.
+I chose to use the Python which is supported by Spark to perform the ETL process in the etl.py file.
+I chose to use Spark instead of Pandas because it is a technology I am new to and wanted to try it out.
+I also really like the .alias function used in the Pyspark library.
+I chose to use S3 because it is a very logical choice for a data lake because of its easy key value storage and handling of parquet files which can easily be queried for any questions.
+I chose Redshift for the data warehouse as an option so that data scientists on the team would easily be able to plug in with AWS Quicksight to deliver on this time deadline the fastest way possible.

+I chose to use the star schema data model for this application as can be seen below.
+This enables users to gain quick insights on immigration travel and a closer look at airports and time details as they see fit.
+Based on the requirements, this model will store the data in the most efficient way so that time and airport details don't need to be replicated for each immigration event.

 ### Sample Queries

 ```